Thin Mint Cheesecake delivers a minty, creamy filling over a crisp Thin Mint crust, topped with whipped cream and extra cookies.

 A few quick tips:

-• Make sure the cookies are completely broken down.
-Large chunks will make the crust difficult to cut and serve properly.
+• Crush the cookies well to avoid big chunks that make the crust hard to cut and serve.

 Beaten cream cheese added to sweetened condensed milk, peppermint extract addition, green food coloring, and whipped topping folded in, poured over crust for freezing.